 Some of Kinzinger’s most recently sponsored bills include...

-From Jan 2011 to Sep 2016, Kinzinger missed 54 of 4,087 roll call votes, which is 1.3%.
-This is better than the median of 2.3% among the lifetime records of representatives currently serving.
-ProPublica has tracked 15 explanations for these missed votes.
+From Jan 2011 to Jun 2021, Kinzinger missed 178 of 6,471 roll call votes, which is 2.8%.
+This is on par with the median of 2.0% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|